shalevf6/MySearchEngine/README.md

 ## List of the buttons and other elements in the main window and their respective functionalities:
 ### There are 2 "Browse" buttons that open up a File Chooser window:
-1. The upper "Browse" button is for getting the path of the folder of the corpus(the data set) and within it the stop words file.
+1. The upper "Browse" button is for getting the path that contains the folder of the corpus(the data set) and within it the stop words file.
 It's important that the corpuse's folder will be named "corpus" (without the apostrophes), and that the stop words file will be named: "stop_words.text", or the application will not run.